 #1: Book projects give students a purpose for reading.

-Not every student LOVES reading.
+Not all students LOVE reading.
 For example, my own son will read books, but he struggles to navigate books if he has nothing to show for his reading.
-At this stage in his 5th grader life, he needs to have a purpose for his reading.
-I recognize this in my own students that would not tackle books unless they have a purpose, so a fun project with choices, is one way to encourage that consistent reading.
+At this stage in his 5th grade life, he needs to have a purpose for his reading.
+I recognize this in my own students, who would not tackle books unless they had a purpose, so a fun project with choices is one way to encourage consistent reading.

 #2: Book projects provide a creative outlet.

 Our school day is jam-packed with instruction and work expectations that students are not necessarily in charge of.
-Because we offer three different options, students get to determine what project they want to complete, and how they want to complete it.
+Because I like to offer two different book project options, students get to determine which project intrigues them the most, and how they want to complete it.
 They get to utilize different supplies and make a creation that is all their own.

 #3: Book projects encourage problem-solving.